client9/cardinal/PROJECT_STATUS.md

 - [x]: add Rune (character) literal parsing

 - TODO: Fuzz, and negative tests.
-Can panic if malformed input
 - TODO: Decide on `=` or `:=` for assignment, remove other.
 - TODO: Remove old `->`, `=>` for RuleDelayed (in Mathematica it's `:>` but we obsoleted it)
 - TODO: Decide on multiline comments `/* ... */`, `(* ... *)`, or some other python-like things with `#`